Bulgaria in the Eurovision Song Contest: 2011-2018

-In 2011, Bulgaria was represented by Poli Genova, and the country's entry was sung in Bulgarian for the second consecutive year.
-Her song was called "Na inat", and missed out on a place for the final after coming 12th in the Semi-final 2, making 2011 the fourth year in a row that Bulgaria didn't reach the final.
+In 2011, Bulgaria was represented by Poli Genova, and the country's entry was sung in Bulgarian for the third time and for the second consecutive year.
+Her song was called Na inat", and missed out on a place for the final after coming 12th in the second semi-final, marking the fourth year in a row that Bulgaria didn't reach the final.
 In that year she competed with 18 more singers in the final of "EuroBGvision" (where by means of SMS voting the TV audience selects who will represent Bulgaria in the Eurovision Song Contest).
 This was her fourth time in which she took part in the "EuroBGvision" and her first win.

 Sofi Marinova represented Bulgaria in the 2012 contest in Baku with "Love Unlimited".
 Her song was mainly in Bulgarian, but it also contains the phrase "I love you" in 12 other languages, including Turkish, Greek, Spanish, French, and Serbian.
 Bulgaria's entry tied with Norway for 10th place in its semi-final; however, the tie broke in favor of Norway because it received points from more countries, making 2012 the fifth year in a row that Bulgaria didn't qualify.